pinot-contrib/pinot-docs/basics/architecture.md

 ### Apache Helix and Zookeeper

 Distributed systems do not maintain themselves, and in fact require sophisticated scheduling and resource management frameworks to function.
-Pinot uses [Apache Helix](http://helix.apache.org/) for cluster management.
+Pinot uses [Apache Helix](http://helix.apache.org/) for this purpose.
 Helix exists as an independent project, but it was designed by the original creators of Pinot for Pinot's own cluster management purposes, so the architectures of the two systems are well-aligned.
-From a physical perspective, Helix takes the form of a process on the controller, plus embedded agents on the brokers and servers.
+Helix takes the form of a process on the controller, plus embedded agents on the brokers and servers.
 It uses [Apache Zookeeper](https://zookeeper.apache.org/) as a fault-tolerant, strongly consistent, durable state store.

+Helix maintains a picture of the intended state of the cluster, including the number of servers and brokers, the configuration and schema of all tables, connections to streaming ingest sources, currently executing batch ingestion jobs, the assignment of table segments to the servers in the cluster, and more.
+All of these configuration items are potentially mutable quantities,

+It's helpful to think of Helix as an event-driven discovery service with push and pull notifications that drives the state of a cluster to an ideal configuration.
+A finite-state machine maintains a contract of stateful operations that drives the health of the cluster towards its optimal configuration.
+Helix optimizes query load by updating routing configurations between nodes based on where data is stored in the cluster.

 From a logical perspective, Helix as an event-driven discovery service that drives the state of a distributed system from its current state to an ideal configuration in its state store.
 In a cluster's quiescent state, the current state and the configured state are identical.
 Two things can alter this equilibrium: